vishrutss/embedded_assignment_3/README.md

 I think the frame rate is probably set higher than it needs to be right now: it can be tuned lower.

+## Results
+I acheived a good white by setting the red, green, and blue levels to 15, 8, and 9 respectively.
+And a frame rate of 60 was the lowest I could go without the LED blinking.

+red: 15 <br>
+green: 8 <br>
+blue: 9 <br>
+frame rate: 60